Posted Tuesday, Aug 17, 2021

 - Try to snag a copy of the vehicle’s history and service report.
 This will tell you a lot about the maintenance and reliability of the vehicle.

-City Wide Motors has a bumper-to-bumper inspection that all our cars go through - not just those with over 100,000 miles.
-They also provide a warranty for all leased vehicles for 12 months backed by a 12,000-mile powertrain warranty.
+City Wide Motors has a bumper-to-bumper inspection that all our used car inventory go through - not just those with over 100,000 miles.
+They also provide a warranty for all financed vehicles for 12 months backed by a 12,000-mile powertrain warranty.

 But there is one in our lot that stands above all the rest.
 The 2010 Jeep Compass.
 These amazing machines, and more specifically the 2010 model, have seen mileage of up to 300,000!